goproxy/goproxy.cn/README.md

 China has supported
 [proxying checksum databases](https://go.googlesource.com/proposal/+/master/design/25530-sumdb.md#proxying-a-checksum-database).

-### Q: Is Goproxy China legal in China?
+### Is Goproxy China legal in China?

-A: Goproxy China is a business-supported project rather than a personal project.
+Goproxy China is a business-supported project rather than a personal project.
 And it has been ICP filed in the MIIT of China (ICP license:
 [沪ICP备11037377号-56](http://beian.miit.gov.cn)), which means it's **fully legal** in China.

-### Q: Why not use the [proxy.golang.org](https://proxy.golang.org)?
+### Why not use the [proxy.golang.org](https://proxy.golang.org)?

-A: The [proxy.golang.org](https://proxy.golang.org) has been blocked in the mainland of China.
+The [proxy.golang.org](https://proxy.golang.org) has been blocked in the mainland of China.
 So, no. However, if you're not in the mainland of China, then we recommend that you give priority to using the [proxy.golang.org](https://proxy.golang.org), after all, it looks more official.